You could say we’ve discussed anacyclosis once or twice on this website before:

 As mob rule continues to disintegrate, a strong man enters to seize control.
 Thus ushering in monarchy and bringing us to the beginning of this list.

 This theory has held the test of time for many centuries.
 However, it isn’t perfect.
+We know more about the cycle and its effects now in the modern era.
 It needs modern adjustments.

 Consider the modern US as an example: